-For those of you who believe the government is efficient and benevolent, the good news is that the income limit for maximum Social Security tax rises to $137,700 in 2020.
+For those of you who believe the government is efficient and benevolent, the good news is that the income limit for maximum Social Security tax rises to $142,800 in 2021, up from $137,700 in 2020.

-Raising the income limit for Social Security tax from $132,900 in 2019 to $137,700 in 2020 brings in more funds, thereby increasing the viability of our national pension system.
+Raising the income limit for Social Security tax from $137,700 to $142,800 in 2021 brings in more funds, thereby increasing the viability of our national pension system.

 It is estimated that Social Security’s long-term unfunded liability is now $43 trillion, up from $34 trillion last year.
 The fiscal gap equates to an estimated 33 percent underfunding.
 In its current form, citizens eligible for Social Security will only be able to collect ~70% of what is promised on their statements.